EY: how to excel in a strengths-based graduate interview

 - An ‘unrealised’ strength can essentially be re-termed as ‘potential’.
 These are areas where you can develop but perhaps have not yet had the opportunity to do so.

-It will help if you bear in mind the strengths EY focuses on in its recruitment literature (although note that this is not an exhaustive list):
+It will help if you bear in mind the strengths EY focuses on in its recruitment literature:

 - strong communicator